21anonymous12/AAAI2025/README.md

 ### Experiments codes

-You can find the MathSpeech evaluation code and the prompts used for the LLMs in the experiments at the following [link].
+You can find the MathSpeech evaluation code, and the prompts used for the LLMs in the experiments at the following [link](https://github.com/21anonymous12/AAAI2025/tree/main/Experiments).

+### Ablation Study codes

+You can find the code used in our Ablation Study at the following [link].